 Breaking your purchases down into equal monthly payments and not having to pay interest is possible.
 Using this card outside of the U.S. is perfect because it charges no foreign transaction fees.
 Additional benefits include travel and emergency assistance, travel accident insurance, lost luggage reimbursement, baggage delay insurance, auto rental collision damage waiver, roadside dispatch, purchase protection and extended warranty protection.

-- 3% cash back at grocery stores as well as on dining and popular streaming services
+• 3% cash back at grocery stores (excluding superstores like Walmart® and Target®), on dining, entertainment and popular streaming services

 An intro 0% APR offer applies on purchases and balance transfers for 15 months.
 This card comes with no foreign transaction fees.
 Additional benefits include extended warranty, travel accident insurance, and access to a complimentary concierge service, 24-hour travel assistance services, Capital One Dining and Capital One Entertainment.